mariorod98/ObsidianVault/🌱 Seedbox/Entrevista rockstar.md

 ### Which tasks do you prefer doing as a programmer?

-As a programmer I love
+As a programmer I love breaking down a task into

 ---
 Planted: 2023-03-17